qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/virtualselectbox.rst

 Description
 -----------

 The ``qx.ui.form.VirtualSelectBox`` is based on the virtual infrastructure.
-It can be used for one selection and uses the :doc:`virtuallist` as drop-down.
+It can be used to select one item and uses the :doc:`virtuallist` as a drop-down.

-Using the virtual infrastructure has considerable advantages when there is a huge amount of model items to render because the virtual infrastructure only creates widgets for visible items and reuses them.
+Using the virtual infrastructure has considerable advantages when there is a huge amount of model items to render: Widgets are created only for visible items and reused.
 This saves both creation time and memory.

-The virtual SelectBox uses the same `qx.ui.list.core.IListDelegate <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.list.core.IListDelegate>`_ interface like the :doc:`virtuallist` to configure the SelectBox's behavior (item and group renderer configuration, filtering, sorting, grouping, etc.).
+The virtual SelectBox uses the same `qx.ui.list.core.IListDelegate <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.list.core.IListDelegate>`_ interface as the :doc:`virtuallist` to configure the SelectBox's behavior (item and group renderer configuration, filtering, sorting, grouping, etc.).

 .. note::
-  At the moment we only support widget based rendering for list and group items, but we are planing also to support HTML based rendering in a future release.
+  At the moment we only support widget based rendering for list and group items, but we are planning to also support HTML based rendering in a future release.

 .. _pages/widget/virtualselectbox#codeexample:

 Code Example
 ------------

 Here's an example.
-We create a simple SelectBox example with 2500 items, sorting the items ascending, selecting the 20th item and we log each selection change.
+We create a simple SelectBox example with 2500 items, sort the items (ascending), select the 20th item and log each selection change.

 ::